How Pet Cremation Works

 What happens if my pet has a microchip or metal implants?

 Microchips do not survive the cremation process.
-Metal implants — pins, plates, joint replacements — survive cremation but are separated from the remains during processing.
+Metal implants such as pins, plates, and joint replacements survive cremation but are separated from the remains during processing.
 They are not returned with the ashes; providers dispose of them according to local regulations.

 Is there a difference between “individual” and “private” cremation?